Elder and Sister Hall, it is our daughter’s birthday. She is one year old. You will come to the party, okay?

 We walked out onto the porch and looked around.

 Maybe they are under the box.

 The young lady who helps in the house tipped the box while I looked underneath.
-Her “flip-flops” were there.
+His “flip-flops” were there.

 What is in the boxes?